Lupone's Clinton Department Store: An American Dream

 Come see the centerpiece attraction — a 9-foot long replica of the Pierson School in Legos!
 The Lego sculpture will be on display at the school until it closes, and will then be moved to the Museum Room for the remainder of the year.

-CHS Visits the Little Red Schoolhouse
+CHS and the Little Red Schoolhouse

-On August 28, a group of CHS board members toured the Little Red Schoolhouse on Cow Hill Road and made plans to help the Department of Public Works decide how to restore the interior so that residents can visit this historical gem.
+On August 28, 2018 a group of CHS board members toured the Little Red Schoolhouse on Cow Hill Road and made plans to help the Department of Public Works decide how to restore the interior so that residents can visit this historical gem.
 One hundred years ago, this property was the site for the town's annual 4th of July picnics.
 Wouldn't it be fun to revive that event?
 The teacups and china are ready and waiting in the cabinets.